Nonannet/pyhoff/README.md

 ### Key Features
 - Supports a wide range of Beckhoff and WAGO analog and digital bus terminals.
-- Very light weight: no dependencies; compact code base
+- Very lightweight: no dependencies; compact code base
 - Easy to extend
 - Using standardized ModBus TCP.
 - Provides high-level abstractions for reading and writing data